-Strategy 2.2.1: Monitor the activity of the State Legislature to ensure an equitable formulation of accommodation tax revenue for island communities.
+- Strategy 2.2.1: Monitor the activity of the State Legislature to ensure an equitable formulation of accommodation tax revenue for island communities.
+(Ongoing; General Government and City Council) - Strategy 2.2.2: Investigate and other valuate other sources of revenue_that can be generated from dailyy-visitors and longer term visitorstourists.
+(Ongoing; General Government and City Council) - Strategy 2.2.32: Analyze revenue streams each year to ensure an appropriate balance is maintained.
 (Ongoing; General Government and City Council)

-Strategy 2.2.2: Investigate other sources of revenue that can be generated from daily visitors and longer term tourists.
-(Ongoing; General Government and City Council)

-Strategy 2.2.32: Analyze revenue streams each year to ensure an

-$appropriate\ balance\ is\ maintained.\ ({\it Ongoing; General}$

-Government and City Council)